aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 -   Provides another physical copy of the data in case of hardware, software, or network failures
--   Typically reduces the data loss window in disaster scenarios
+-   Reduces the data loss window in failure scenarios
--   Provides a quicker database time to restore with a controlled failover in case of failures, as the standby is already installed, running, and synchronised with the data
+-   Provides higher availability as failure recovery leverages an already provisioned standby node and does not suffer the delay of restoring a backups
--   Can be used for read-only queries to reduce the load on the primary server
+-   Can be used for low-availability or occasionnal read-only queries server

 ## Failure handling